georchestra/georchestra/doc/setup/sasl.md

-# Setup remote AD authentication via SASL
+# Setup remote AD or LDAP authentication via SASL

 The implementation of SASL protocol with LDAP allows to delegate verification of the password of a user to a remote Active Directory.
 This can be useful if you already have accounts and want users to keep the same password within geOrchestra.